A big THANK YOU to our 2025 Structural Timber Awards Judges!

 Roland joined Hawkins\Brown initially with focus on Infrastructure and the delivery of Crossrail stations, and with a broader role to enhance the practice’s technical and project delivery capability.
 In this capacity he has contributed to projects across a range of sectors, notably Infrastructure, Higher Education, Civic and Residential.
 Roland has experience in the technical design and delivery of complex projects, including an understanding of engineering, facades and materials.
 He has previously worked on a range of international stadia and sports projects and multi-discipline teams.

-Steve Bertasso, Asisstant Professor – NMITE
+Steve Bertasso, Assistant Professor – NMITE